Parameter Values

 s02usp_cashbook2company_idParameterValuess02xl_list_company_idPROCEDURE

-See the following topics to learn how to create value lists using database objects:
+To learn how to create value lists using database objects, check out the following topics:

-You can define fixed values also.
+You can also define fixed values.
 See Value Lists with Fixed Values.

 _NotNull and _KeepNull

-Products add empty values to parameter value lists automatically.
+Products automatically add empty values to parameter value lists.

 WHERE